GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Problem formulation

-{ We consider the problem of designing a distributed control framework to drive $N$ agents, each denoted with an index from the set $V_a \coloneqq \{1, 2, \dots, N\}$, to their goal locations in an environment with obstacles while avoiding collisions.
+{ We consider designing a distributed control framework to drive $N$ agents, each denoted with an index from the set $V_a \coloneqq \{1, 2, \dots, N\}$, to their goal locations in an environment with obstacles while avoiding collisions.
 The motion of each agent is governed by general nonlinear control affine dynamics